SystemsApproach/ops/control.rst

 ===========================

-Runtime Control provides an API by which various principals, such as end-users or privileged admins, can make changes to a running system, primarily by specifying new values for one or more runtime parameters.
+Runtime Control provides an API by which various principals, such as end-users, enterprise admins, or cloud operators, can make changes to a running system, by specifying new values for one or more runtime parameters.

 Using Aether’s 5G connectivity service as an example, suppose an end-user wants to change the *QoS-Profile* setting for their mobile device.
 This might include modifying the *Uplink* or *Downlink* bandwidth, or even selecting a different *Traffic Class*.
-Similarly, imagine a privileged admin wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
+Similarly, imagine an enterprise admin wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to